Minsk agreements: Minsk Protocol

 The Minsk Protocol was drawn up by the Trilateral Contact Group on Ukraine, which consisted of representatives from Ukraine, Russia, and the OSCE.
-The group was established in June 2014 as a way to facilitate dialogue and resolution of the strife across eastern and southern Ukraine.
 Meetings of the group, along with informal representatives of the breakaway Donetsk and Luhansk People's Republics, took place on 31 July, 26 August, 1 September, and 5 September 2014.
-The details of the agreement, signed on 5 September 2014, largely resembled Ukrainian president Petro Poroshenko's 20 June "fifteen-point peace plan".

 Text of the protocol

 The text of the protocol consists of twelve points: